EvolutionJobs/Evolution-StepStone/README.md

 var searchResults = await stepStone.Search(token, "brand name", request);
 // OR, the last 2 flags are optional var searchResults = await stepStone.Search(token, "brand name", request, includeFacets, includeCandidatesActivity);

+int resultCount = searchResults.TotalResultsCount;

+// If includeFacets: true passed to Search var facets = searchResults.Facets;

+foreach(var candidate in searchResults.Candidates) {
+    // Unique ID to get the candidate's contact details or CV var id = candidate.Id;
+}
 ```

+The `Search` method will attempt to resolve invalid requests, for instance if you pass a salary filter and a salary facet the facet will be removed.
+When these validation changes are made the `ILoggerFactory` will log a warning.

 The results will include anonymised candidates, and you can use the `Id` property to fetch the full version.